Search

 The day before pre-planning, take some time to relax and decompress.
 Get excited and energized for the new school year.
 The next morning, you’ll be ready to welcome your teachers with a big smile and a burst of positive energy.

-Then, take care of our five pre-planning tasks for principals.
+Then, take care of our five pre-planning ideas for principals.
 Remember to give your teachers time on their own, create a positive atmosphere, and provide a reflective questionnaire.

 Define your focus for the year and get your team on board.
 Finally, don’t forget to help new teachers feel welcome and supported.